-An unsecured loan (also called a personal loan) is a usually for an amount above R8 000, where you don't have any assets (own anything to the value of the loan, such as a house or a paid-up car) that the credit provider can claim from you if you stop paying the monthly installments that you agreed to in the contract.
+An unsecured loan (also called a personal loan) is usually for an amount above R8 000, where you don't have any assets (own anything to the value of the loan, such as a house or a paid-up car) that the credit provider can claim from you if you stop paying the monthly instalments that you agreed to in the contract.

-Some banks and credit providers offer unsecured loans of up to R230 000 which must be paid back over a period of not more than 7 years.
-But the interest rate can be as high as 32% per year, which makes it difficult for many consumers to honour their contractual agreements.
-When applying for a loan always make sure that the interest rate is in line with the NCA limit.
+Some banks and credit providers offer unsecured loans of up to R350 000, which must be paid back over a period of not more than 6 years.
+However, the interest rate can be as high as 32% per year, which makes it difficult for many consumers to honour their contractual agreements.
+When applying for a loan, always make sure that the interest rate is in line with the NCA limit.